u3560670/1340-Group-Project/README.md

 Table 1:
 Size: 10 Time: 0 State: Available

-For example, table 1 is occupied by customers for 73 minutes:
+For example, table 1 is occupied by customers for 2 hours:
 Table 1:
-Size: 10 Time: 73 State: Occupied (Overtime!)
+Size: 10 Time: 7200 State: Occupied (Overtime!)

-For example, table 1 is booked for 61 minutes:
+For example, table 1 is booked for 1 hours:
 Table 1:
-Size: 10 Time: 61 State: Booked (Booking Overtime!
+Size: 10 Time: 3600 State: Booked (Booking Overtime!
 Please release the booking.)

 Second function is table occupying.
 When a customers is arrived the restaurant without booking, it can be provided an available table by this function.
 User need to enter the table number and the table